zincio/apidocs/source/includes/_products.md

 # Realtime Product Data

 The calls documented above are tuned for throughput rather than latency and for most use cases they work well.
-There are some use cases (exp catalog expansion) that have strict latency requirements.
-To satisfy those use cases we have developed a realtime version of or data calls.
+There are some use cases (for example, catalog expansion) that have strict latency requirements.
+To satisfy those use cases we have developed a realtime version of our data calls.
 To ensure we meet our latency guarantees, we limit access to the realtime api.
 To get access to our realtime api contact <sales@zinc.io>.

 ## Realtime Search